How Much Will SAP S/4HANA Implementation Really Cost You?

 The highest cost drivers are implementation services and customisation.

-Yes, it can be enhanced to have less customisation, higher data quality, and the appropriate migration strategy.
+Yes, it can be enhanced to have less customization, higher data quality, and the appropriate migration strategy.

 Resources